$FastDoc$: Domain-Specific Fast Continual Pre-training Technique using Document-Level Metadata and Taxonomy: Framework

 The aim of \fpdm~is to learn robust representations for documents (in specialized domains) using potent document-level supervision signals.
+We treat a document as a sequence of sentences and provide pre-trained sentence embeddings as input.
+This, in turn, helps in accommodating documents that contain more than 512 tokens even using a standard \bert /\rbe encoder (e.g. from Figure \ref{fig:appendix_token_distro} \emph{\textbf{in Section \ref{pre_train_suppl} of Appendix}}, we observe that using sentences as inputs enable coverage of around $50\%$ more documents than when tokens are inputs).
 We train the network with two losses. (a). {\sl The first loss} is a contrastive or triplet loss based on the similarity or dissimilarity of a document with a pair of documents; (b). {\sl The second loss} is a supervised loss derived while classifying a document to a domain-specific taxonomy.

-We represent BERT-based and RoBERTa-based \fpdm\ as $\fpdm_{BERT}$ and $\fpdm_{RoBERTa}$ respectively, along with abbreviation of the domain (Customer Support - \textit{Cus.}, Scientific Domain - \textit{Sci.}, Legal Domain - \textit{Leg.}).
-The proposed models and domain-specific baselines are pre-trained on at-most $4,000$ in-domain document triplets (negligible as compared to the baselines, as mentioned in the following sub-section) for $1$ epoch.
-We use a batch size of $32$, and AdamW optimizer \cite{adamw} with an initial learning rate of $5 \times 10^{-5}$, which linearly decays to $0$.